+- Fall.
 During the fall season, the amount of water the succulents need may be lesser compared to summer.
 During this season, watering once a week can be a good idea.

+- Winter.
 Winter is the coldest season.
 This means more moisture in the air circulation.
 For succulents, this means an even lesser amount of water and the less frequent watering schedule.
 This is because the moisture coming from the air is enough for them to thrive.
 Giving extra water at this point of the year will harm the succulents especially if they are in the outdoor setting.

+- Spring.
 Unlike winter, the spring season is a period of time when the temperature begins to rise again.
 As a result, succulents need more and more water as the season progresses.
 In general, watering once a week is a good watering schedule.

 Additional factors that could affect how often should you water a succulent plant

 Apart from the four different seasons discussed above, there are other factors that could also affect the amount of water and watering schedule for succulents.